 L.H.
 Williams - U.S. Army 1966–68

 L.H.
 Williams, who resides in Campbell Co., served his country in the U.S. Army from 1966-1968.
-For thirteen months of that time, he spent in Vietnam, where he was wounded on two separate occasions.
+Thirteen months of that time he spent in Vietnam, where he was wounded on two separate occasions.
 He received the Soldier’s Medal and the Purple Heart Medal.
 The Soldier’s Medal is the highest honor a soldier can receive for an act of valor in a non-conflict situation.

 Lowell Williams - U.S. Navy Reserve 1969–71